EPCCed/2023-09-21_Singularity_Nottingham/_episodes/advanced-containers.md

 Let's assume that we've finished with our `sum.py` script and want to add it to the container image itself.

 ### Create the Dockerfile

 Now we have our Python script, we are going to create our Dockerfile.
-This is going to be similar to the Dockerfile we used in the previous section with the addition of one additional line.
+This is going to be similar to the Dockerfile we used in the previous section with the addition of one extra line.
 Here is the full Dockerfile:

 ~~~
 FROM alpine